doars/doars/packages/doars/README.md

 #### d-on modifiers

-- `{Number} buffer = null` Buffer multiple events together whereby the value is the amount of calls to bundle together.
+- `{number} buffer = null` Buffer multiple events together whereby the value is the amount of calls to bundle together.
 All events will be made available in an $events context and the most recent event is also available in the $event context.
 If set without a specific value then 5 will be used.
-- `{Boolean} capture = false` Whether the `capture` option needs to be enabled when listening to the event.
+- `{boolean} capture = false` Whether the `capture` option needs to be enabled when listening to the event.
-- `{Boolean} cmd = false` See meta modifier.
+- `{boolean} cmd = false` See meta modifier.
-- `{Boolean} code = false` Whether the keyboard event's key or code property should be checked.
+- `{boolean} code = false` Whether the keyboard event's key or code property should be checked.
-- `{Number} debounce = null` Only fire the event if another event hasn't been invoked in the amount of time in milliseconds specified.
+- `{number} debounce = null` Only fire the event if another event hasn't been invoked in the amount of time in milliseconds specified.
 All events will be made available in an $events context and the most recent event is also available in the $event context.
 If set without a specific value then 500 will be used.
-- `{Boolean} document = false` Listen for the event on the document, instead of the element the directive is placed on.
+- `{boolean} document = false` Listen for the event on the document, instead of the element the directive is placed on.
-- `{Number} held = null` Only fire the event if the key, mouse, or pointer was held down for the amount of time in milliseconds specified.
+- `{number} held = null` Only fire the event if the key, mouse, or pointer was held down for the amount of time in milliseconds specified.
 This modifier can only be used in combination with the `keydown`, `mousedown`, and `pointerdown` events.
-- `{Number} hold = null` Only fire the event after the amount of time specified has been elapsed and the key, mouse, or pointer has been held down.
+- `{number} hold = null` Only fire the event after the amount of time specified has been elapsed and the key, mouse, or pointer has been held down.
 This modifier can only be used in combination with the `keydown`, `mousedown`, and `pointerdown` events.
 The key difference with the held modifier is this fires as soon as the time has elapsed.
-- `{Boolean} meta = false` Whether the meta (command or windows) key needs to held for the directive to fire.
+- `{boolean} meta = false` Whether the meta (command or windows) key needs to held for the directive to fire.
-- `{Boolean} once = false` WWhether the `once` option needs to be enabled when listening to the event.
+- `{boolean} once = false` WWhether the `once` option needs to be enabled when listening to the event.
-- `{Boolean} outside = false` Whether the event needs to have happened outside the element it is applied on.
+- `{boolean} outside = false` Whether the event needs to have happened outside the element it is applied on.
-- `{Boolean} passive = false` Whether the `passive` option needs to be enabled when listening to the event.
+- `{boolean} passive = false` Whether the `passive` option needs to be enabled when listening to the event.
-- `{Boolean} prevent = false` Whether to call `preventDefault` on the event invoking the route change.
+- `{boolean} prevent = false` Whether to call `preventDefault` on the event invoking the route change.
-- `{Boolean} repeat = false` Whether to allow repeat calls of the event.
+- `{boolean} repeat = false` Whether to allow repeat calls of the event.
 Repeat calls are detriment by the [`KeyboardEvent.repeat`](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/repeat) property.
-- `{Boolean} self = false` Whether the target of the event invoking the route change must be the directive's element itself and not an underlying element.
+- `{boolean} self = false` Whether the target of the event invoking the route change must be the directive's element itself and not an underlying element.
-- `{Boolean} stop = false` Whether to call `stopPropagation` on the event invoking the route change.
+- `{boolean} stop = false` Whether to call `stopPropagation` on the event invoking the route change.
-- `{Boolean} super = false` See `meta` modifier.
+- `{boolean} super = false` See `meta` modifier.
-- `{Number} throttle = null` Prevent the event from firing again for the amount of time in milliseconds specified.
+- `{number} throttle = null` Prevent the event from firing again for the amount of time in milliseconds specified.
 All events will be made available in an $events context and the most recent event is also available in the $event context.
 If set without a specific value then 500 will be used.
-- `{Boolean} window = false` Listen for the event on the window, instead of the element the directive is placed on.
+- `{boolean} window = false` Listen for the event on the window, instead of the element the directive is placed on.

 Only one of the following five modifiers can be used at a time `buffer`, `held` `hold`, `debounce`, or `throttle`.